bstrohmer/hybrid-cpg/README.md

 loop_script.sh - bash script to loop the python script to run specified number of simulations in a row using the same parameters<br>

 create_cpg.py - the main python script which calls the other scripts to build a CPG<br>
-connect_populations.py - connects specified populations in order to create different architectures<br>
+connect_populations.py - connects specified populations in order to create different architectures, contains balance calculation functions<br>
 create_rg.py - creates a single rhythm-generating population<br>
 create_inh_pop.py - creates a single inhibitory population<br>
 phase_ordering.py - compares single neuron activity to mean population activity and orders the output by phase<br>